AI Columns

 Was this helpful?

 AI Columns enable you to dynamically generate unique content for each row in your dataset using LLMs like ChatGPT (OpenAI), Claude (Anthropic) and Gemini (Google).
-With AI Columns, you can define a prompt and use liquid templating to reference values from other columns.
+With AI Columns, you can define a prompt and use to reference values from other columns.
 This setup allows you to send a customized prompt request for each row, with the response automatically written back to your AI Column.
 The AI Columns materialize in your warehouse as well.

 Automatically generate personalized email content or messages based on customer data.